huggingface/transformers/docs/source/en/model_doc/detr.md

 For the best speedups, we recommend loading the model in half-precision (e.g. `torch.float16` or `torch.bfloat16`).

-On a local benchmark (NVIDIA GeForce RTX 2060-8GB, PyTorch 2.3.1, OS Ubuntu 20.04) with `float16` and the `facebook/detr-resnet-50` model with a simple head, we saw the following speedups during training and inference.

-#### Training

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with DETR.